ltetrel/binderhub/doc/customizing.rst

 into the built Docker image, you may need to execute some configurations **before** the ``repo2docker`` container is started using `Init Containers
 <https://kubernetes.io/docs/concepts/workloads/pods/init-containers/>`_.
-Examples of prior steps that could be done are:

-* pre-rendering for big data visualization, thus achieving zero latency during notebook runtime
-* pre-computation of demanding applications, to reduce notebook's runtime complexity but keeping confidence to another user on reproducibility
-* pre-pulling data into the server, so user doesn't wait for the data to be ready and build container size remains low
+Some example use cases could include:

+* Building HTML content with sizable interactive visualization objects instead of relying on static hosting
+* Creation of pre-calculated data during the build time in a user defined environment instead of retrieving them from elsewhere
+* Pulling a dataset into a server and linking it to a user pod, so that the data volume is made easily available to the runtime environment without inflating the built Docker image

-Using the ``init_container_build`` key in the BinderHub configuration, you can specify ``Init Containers`` to be run in the build pod before ``repo2docker``.
-There is also the possibility to provide additionnal `volumes <https://kubernetes.io/docs/concepts/storage/volumes/>`_ mounted to this init container via the ``extra_volume_build`` key.
+Using the ``init_container_build`` field in the BinderHub configuration, you can specify ``Init Containers`` to be run in the build pod before ``repo2docker``.
+Mounting additional volumes
+<https://kubernetes.io/docs/concepts/storage/volumes/>_ to this init container is also possible with
+the ``extra_volume_build`` field.

 .. note::

-    It is also possible to specify multiple init containers or volumes under the key.
+    Multiple init containers and volumes can be specified under the ``init_container_build`` and ``extra_volume_build`` fields.

 The `repo2data <https://github.com/SIMEXP/Repo2Data>`_ python package provides a good showcase for the use of ``init_container_build``: